TBD54566975/web5-rs/docs/rfcs/rcf-0001/README.md

 `v0.1.0` of the APID is intentionally reduced in scope, relative to existing implementations, to serve as an accessible starting state.
 Namely, the concepts which are heavily integrated in existing implementations and which are excluded from v0.1.0 are: Bearer DID’s, Key Manager polymorphic base class, JWT, and JWS.
 The proposal of RFC-0001 is to act as a foundation which can be built-upon, and so it does not make any proposals as to the inclusion or exclusion of the noted absent concepts.
 Subsequent RFC’s are appropriate means bring forth for these matters.

-🚧 `v0.1.0` of the APID excludes doc comments and test vectors, but both of which should be added in subsequent versions. 🚧

-🚧 `v0.1.0` of the APID excludes examples, but examples should be added in subsequent versions. 🚧

 `v0.1.0` of the APID makes a first-attempt to define the Custom DSL, but is not to be considered comprehensive, and is expected to change over time.
+For example, the Custom DSL does not currently support the concept of a generalized object primitive concept (AKA a JSON Object), nor does it currently support a syntax for error throwing.

+`v0.1.0` of the APID excludes the following features, all of which should be added in subsequent versions:

+- Doc comments.
+- Test vectors.
+- Examples.
+- Generalized object type (AKA a JSON Object).
+- Errors.

+`v0.1.0` of the APID defines an incomplete design for the following features:

+- `DidDht`: The features for creation, updating, publishing, resolving, and deactivating are incomplete.
+A version is needed to complete the design for `DidDht` (and should arguably be coupled with an RFC as this is a significant feature).
+- `VerifiableCredential`: The `credentialSubject` data member on the `VerifiableCredential` is intended to be of type `Object` but the Custom DSL does not currently support such a primitive type.
+The requirement of the type as an `Object` originates [from the `web5-spec`](https://github.com/TBD54566975/web5-spec/blob/main/spec/vc.md#verifiable-credential-data-model).
+A subsequent version of the Custom DSL and the APID is expected to define this feature.

 # Drawbacks